fetlab/website/content/720/group_project.md

 	extreme.
 - You can also use random objects for your display output.
 Be creative!
+- Consider using servo motors and string or fishing wire to move things around; hang your project from the ceiling!

 ##Inspirations
 Here are some examples of projects I found on